MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

     This code defines a `BankCustomerDTO` class with properties that can be used to store customer information.
 The `MapToDTO` method is used to map the properties of a `BankCustomer` object to a `BankCustomerDTO` object.

-1. To update the `BankAccount` class with a constructor that accepts `CustomerId` and `Bank` object parameters, add the following code to the end of the **BankAccount.cs** file:
+1. To update the `BankCustomer` class with a constructor that accepts `CustomerId` and `Bank` object parameters, add the following code to the end of the **BankCustomer.cs** file:

     ```csharp

-    // Constructor used to recover and restore an existing account from back up
+    // Constructor used to recover and restore an existing customer from back up
     public BankCustomer(string firstName, string lastName, string customerId, Bank bank)
     {
         // Verify that the CustomerId isn't already in use